rikeshp/SimpleEtherEscrow/README.md

 # SimpleEtherEscrow
-* SimpleEtherEscrow is a solidity contract with a simple web interface that allows two parties (buyer and seller) to engage in trade.
+* SimpleEtherEscrow is an Ethereum smart contract with a simple web interface that allows two parties to engage in trade.
-* An intermediary agent is used to remove any possibility of either party getting scammed.
 * The contract runs on a simulated version of the Ethereum Network called Ganache, utilizing Web3.js (an Ethereum Javascript API) to connect to the blockchain.

 Run Ganache: